Fdawgs/yh-fhir-authentication-service/README.md

 }
 ```

-To quickly test it, use a request builder (i.e. [Insomnia](https://insomnia.rest/)) and import the example requests in `./test_resources/insomnia-test-requests.json`.
+To test it, use a request builder (i.e. [Insomnia](https://insomnia.rest/)) and import the example requests in `./test_resources/insomnia-test-requests.json`.

 ### Deploying Using Docker